nginnever/storj-ipfs/README.md

 # storj-ipfs
-A client library utilizing storj-lib and ipfs.
+A client library utilizing storj-lib and ipfs..

 ## Motivation